its-adityagoyal/Game-of-Life-HexagonalGrid/README.md

 In our implementation, each hexagon in the grid is mapped to a 2D array index by projecting its center onto Cartesian coordinates.
 By computing the row and column offsets (using the hexagon’s radius and the √3/2 vertical spacing), we can translate any hex cell into a (row, col) pair in a regular 2D array.

+In our implementation, each hexagon in the grid is mapped to a 2D array index by projecting its center onto Cartesian coordinates.
+By computing the row and column offsets (using the hexagon’s radius and the √3/2 vertical spacing), we can translate any hex cell into a (row, col) pair in a regular 2D array.

 ![Hex Grid to Array Mapping](images/hex_to_array_mapping.png)

 ### Rules